-A concussion is a type of traumatic brain injury that changes the way the brain functions.
+Concussions are a type of traumatic brain injury that changes the way the brain functions.
 Typically, they occur due to a bump, jolt, or blow to the head or body.
-However, concussions can also occur when the head or upper body is violently shaken.
+However, a concussion can also occur when the head or upper body is violently shaken.
 This action causes the brain to move back and forth inside the skull.
-For example, the whiplash effect during a car accident can cause concussions, even without a direct blow to the head.
+For example, the whiplash effect during a car accident can injure the brain, even without a direct blow to the head.

 This sudden movement of the brain inside the skull causes chemical changes in the brain.
 In addition, sometimes the brain cells themselves also get damaged and stretched.
 The result is a change to the brain’s normal way of functioning.

 Concussions can occur anytime there is a sudden, unexpected blow that results in shaking of the brain inside the skull.
 There is a common misperception that a person must lose consciousness or be knocked out.
 That is NOT TRUE.
 In fact, over 90% of all concussions do not result in a loss of consciousness.

 WHAT IS A CONCUSSION?
 VIDEO BY DR. VIVIANE UGALDE

 THE CDC VISUAL DEMONSTRATION OF BRAIN MOVEMENT THAT LEADS TO CONCUSSIONS.

 GET THE HELP YOU NEED WHEN YOU NEED IT.